There are books and poems of the most famous Ukrainian writer - Taras Shevchenko. You can feel ukrainian soul while reading this poems.

 Yet in the eyes of all the flame of love still burned.

-And every back was bent, each face was downwards
+The fetters clung to each with serpent-like embrace, And every back was bent, each face was downwards

 turned,